dakshtyagi0002/PRODIGY_DS_02/README.md

 ## Task Overview

 Perform data cleaning and exploratory data analysis (EDA) on a dataset of your choice, such as the Titanic dataset from Kaggle.
-Explore the relationships between variables and identiy patters and trends in the data.
+Explore the relationships between variables and identify patters and trends in the data.

 ## Knowledge Gained